Deadstock – Meaning, Causes, Prevention and Remedies

 With the right moves, you can lessen the deadstock in your stores.

 The following measures can help you overcome this hurdle of overstocking.

 1. Efficient Inventory Management Software

 Use inventory management software to generate intelligent reports about products which had no sales in the past 12 months.
 But don’t measure seasonal products on that basis.

 This is your best shot at avoiding the excess stock syndrome.
 Inventory management software keeps track of sales and other information like the date of expiry, allowable return dates, and so on.

 2. Watch Slow-moving Products or Products About to Expire

 Again, identify these products using inventory management software.

 - Provide good promotions and discounts for these category of goods.

 - Make sure the products, whose expiry dates are near, are sold first or returned to the supplier.

-- Also, ensure that this quality or type of product is never ordered again.
+- Ensure that this quality or type of product is never ordered again.

 Thus, you have a clearer overview of your inventory status.

 You have ready access to records that help you identify the goods which are selling at a slow rate and thus you can prevent them from turning into dead inventory.

 Automation in your business reduces the margin of error and thus management is more competent.

 3. Be Sensible When Buying New Products

 Some wholesalers give additional discounts for purchasing a large quantity of a specific good.

 If you get tricked into buying a new product, that too in bulk, then you are simply done for.

 So a fresh product with no customer loyalty in the market should be bought in a limited amount.

 Even if this means a high comparative cost per unit.
 It is better to spend here rather than bear the headache of deadstock at your store later on.

 Only after being sure about the demand for a product should long-term stocking should be considered.

 4. Survey Your Customers

 Always be acquainted with your customer needs.

 Survey your consumers at regular intervals of time to update your stores according to their demands.

 This allows your store to be up-to-date and fulfil the basic requirements of buyers.